antoniodefazio/mltraining/README.md

     Let A the attribute from atttributes that best classifies examples Create a Root decision node which attribute is A For each possible value, vi, of A,
-&nbsp;&nbsp;Add to this node a new tree branch corresponding to the test A = vi.
+        Add to this node a new tree branch corresponding to the test A = vi.
 So let examples be the subset of examples that have value vi for A(partition)
-&nbsp;&nbsp;If examples is empty &nbsp;&nbsp;&nbsp;then below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples
+        If examples is empty
+&nbsp;&nbsp;&nbsp;then below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples
 &nbsp;&nbsp;&nbsp;else below this node add new branch with subtree ID3(examples, targetattribute, attributes – (A))) End Otherwise